shikari902/Design-of-Tension-Member-App/README.md

 ### ![image](https://user-images.githubusercontent.com/121078997/210883309-a13d217d-ed16-457d-ba1b-9158d5250abc.png)
 ## Test Case Screen 3 - Showing all the input values in a glance and presenting all the calculations performed while obtaining the optimal section.
 ### ![image](https://user-images.githubusercontent.com/121078997/210883390-697f338d-2215-4971-8126-72c64ae67935.png)
 ## Test Case Screen 3 - Obtaining the result and concluding the dimensions of the most optimal section to use under the input conditions to avoid gross section yielding, net section rupture, and block shear failure.
+Like in this case it is - 65X65X8
 ### ![image](https://user-images.githubusercontent.com/121078997/210883482-40a6fee9-c55b-4d43-a18e-9742c923036a.png)